otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/03-maze-generation/lecture-notes/01-maze-generation-introduction.md

 public class GameController : MonoBehaviour
 {
-    private MazeConstructor generator;
+    private MazeConstructor constructor;

     void Start()
     {
-        generator = GetComponent<MazeConstructor>();
+        constructor = GetComponent<MazeConstructor>();
     }
 }
 ```

 The `RequireComponent` attribute ensures that a **MazeConstructor** component will also be added when you add this script to a GameObject - we need a **MazeConstructor** always in this game.

-The `generator` variable gets a reference to that component (which will be added automatically in a moment).
+The `constructor` variable gets a reference to that component (which will be added automatically in a moment).

 Save the script and return to the editor.
 Drag the **GameController** script from the folder onto the **Controller** Game Object in the **hierarchy** - it adds **GameController** *and* **MazeConstructor** as components of the object.